 Well, I'm still a bit new myself so I wouldn't dare call myself a master.
 But, I can tell you this: read a lot of different books, short stories, poems etc. in the genre(s) you are interested in.
 Read the good ones.
 Read the bad ones.
 Read the latest publications and dig up old vintage stuff.
 Read what you like, no matter what people tell you about it not being your age group or whatever.
 It's your journey, not theirs.
 Read every day, and write every day too.
 Writing is like any art or sport; you won't get good at it unless you learn what others have done and then practice yourself!
 Above all, do not be discouraged.
 Everyone has moments where they've written bad content (especially me), and almost everyone has to wade through a minefield of rejections before you finally land a publication somewhere.

-You wrote a middle grade fantasy book.
+You wrote a young adult fantasy book.
 When will it be available?

 That depends entirely on when I can find an agent, and then how quickly that agent can strike a deal with a publisher.
-If you have any agent recommendations, please let me know!
+Or, if I can find a publisher that doesn't require agents.
+Either is fine with me.
+If you have any recommendations, please let me know!

 What kinds of books do you like to read?
 What kinds of things you like to write?